adityasasidhar/candy-mail/README.md

 > Draft personalized cold emails instantly from any profile or webpage.

-**Candy Mail** is a Chrome Extension that uses Google's **Gemini 2.5 Flash** to analyze the webpage you're viewing (like a LinkedIn profile, GitHub user, or company "About" page) and draft a highly personalized cold email based on your resume.
+**Candy Mail** is a Chrome Extension that uses AI to analyze the webpage you're viewing (like a LinkedIn profile, GitHub user, or company "About" page) and draft a highly personalized cold email based on your resume.

+Supports **Google Gemini**, **OpenAI**, and **Groq** APIs.

 ![Candy Mail Logo](extension/logo.png)

 ## Features

 - **🍬 Universal Context**: Works on any website, analyzing the visible text to understand the recipient.
+- **🤖 Multi-Provider Support**: Choose between Gemini, OpenAI, or Groq for email generation.
 - **📄 Resume Integration**: Upload your PDF or DOCX resume once.
 It's automatically used to find connection points for every email.
 - **📝 Personal Notes**: Add custom instructions like "Keep it casual", "Mention I'm hiring", or "Ask for a coffee chat".
 - **🔒 Privacy First**: Your API key, Resume, and Notes are stored **locally** in your browser (`chrome.storage.sync`).
 Nothing is sent to our servers.
-- **⚡ Fast & Free**: Uses the free tier of Google Gemini API.

 ## Installation